relativity-codes/backend-java-kit/README.md

-# Walkre.com Ecommerce Backend

-This is the backend API for Walkre.com, built with Java Spring Boot.
+This is the backend API, built with Java Spring Boot.
 It provides core business logic, authentication, user management, mailing, and more for the Walkre.com ecommerce platform.

 ## Prerequisites